llofberg/db-copy/README.md

 | debug         | false   | Print the data s it is being processed.                                        |                true |
 | dump          | false   | Dump all data the statement returns.
 Used for debugging.                       |                true |

-See [test resources](src/test/resource/) for more examples.
+See [test scripts](src/test/resources/) for more examples.

 When a steps hasResult is true, the next step can use the results as input.
-The order of columns in both the first step and the next step must matchas well as the number of question mark placeholders.
+The order of columns in both the first step and the next step must match as well as the number of questionmark placeholders.

           # Select three columns from HOO
           - db: *HSQL_DB